-Honey Wheat Bread Machine Recipe to Build Your Confidence
+Honey Wheat Bread Machine Recipe To Build Your Confidence

 Pinterest Hidden Image

 Sneak Preview: This Honey Wheat Bread Machine Recipe is an exceptionally light and soft sandwich bread with whole wheat and white bread flour.
 You’ll be making this recipe on repeat!
-If you prefer, make this recipe with a stand mixer or by hand.
-See details in the recipe notes.

 As an Amazon Associate, I earn from qualifying purchases.